wanjirugachunji/bakend-rails-project/README.md

-#Installation:
+## Installation

-Fork and clone both the front-end and back-end repositories
+1. Fork and clone both the front-end and back-end repositories

-Back-end:
+2. Back-end

-cd into the project directory
+  - cd into the project directory
-run 'bundle install'
+  - run 'bundle install'
-run 'rake db:migrate'
+  - run 'rake db:migrate'
-run 'bundle exec rake server' to start the server
+  - run 'shotgun' to start the server

-Front-end:
+3. Front-end

-cd into the project directory
+  - cd into the project directory
-run 'npm install'
+  - run 'npm install'
-run 'npm start' and the application will open into browser
+  - run 'npm start' and the application will open into browser

 #How to Use: